GribStream

 4. Switch from GFS to IFS and re-resolve the selectors.

-With a GribStream API token available to a local AI tool, that can turn into actual analysis: compare models, calculate mean absolute error against an analysis dataset, search for weather thresholds, or summarize where two models disagree most.
+With an authenticated hosted connector or a GribStream API token available to a local AI tool, that can turn into actual analysis: compare models, calculate mean absolute error against an analysis dataset, search for weather thresholds, or summarize where two models disagree most.

 Core resources